 We are looking forward to an exciting Summer and Fall with A&SC finally located in one place!
 Check back here for move updates and photographs.

-Did you know that the collections in the Ryerson University Archives and Special Collections sometimes are shown outside the University?
-Ryerson Associate Professor Marco Polo and Chair of Architectural Science Colin Ripley have curated a wonderful exhibition titled “Architecture and National Identity: The Centennial Projects 50 Years On” on view at the Confederation Centre of the Arts in Charlottetown PEI.
+Did you know that the collections in the Ryerson Archives & Special Collections sometimes are shown outside the University?
+Ryerson Associate Professor Marco Polo and Chair of Architectural Science Colin Ripley have curated a wonderful exhibition titled “Architecture and National Identity: The Centennial Projects 50 Years On” on view at the Confederation Centre of the Arts in Charlottetown, PEI.